ujuadimora-dev/ever-young/README.md

 Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

-Issue #1: Use of hidden check boxes and labels for the gallery filter and accordion on the gallery page were not accessible via the keyboard due to the property display: none;

-Fix: I could not find a way to fix this issue with html and css alone so a tabindex of 0 was added to allow the label to be tabbed to and an onkeypress event to target and click the correct checkbox was implemented.
-Javascript code was taken from this [Mozilla Doc](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/click)

-Issue #2: After keyboard controls were implemented, while testing the site with windows 'Narrator' screenreader, it was not clearly known what the purpose of the labels/checkboxes were.
+Issue : After keyboard controls were implemented, while testing the site with windows 'Narrator' screenreader, it was not clearly known what the purpose of the labels/checkboxes were.
 An aria-label label was added to the labels for screen readers to alert them that the labels were clickable and what their purpose was.
+Note:  I was only able to perfoem thise text of th e time factor.

 ### Lighthouse Testing